 The study, “Critical fictive temperature for plasticity in metallic glasses,” is published in the journal Nature Communications and reveals that there is a critical fictive temperature to obtain a glassy state capable of plastic deformation.
 The study shows there is a critical cooling rate, based on the critical fictive temperature, for pliability in metallic glasses.
 If the glass is cooled more slowly than the critical cooling rate, it will be brittle.

-“By comparing the critical fictive temperature values for different metallic glasses, we can now tell which one will be ductile or brittle under typical conditions,” says Dr. Kumar.
+“By comparing the critical fictive temperature values for different metallic glasses, we can now tell which one will be ductile or brittle under typical conditions,” Kumar said.
 “This can explain why some metallic glasses were always brittle; their critical fictive temperature is beyond experimentally accessible fictive temperature.”

-“The model will help to develop an alloy-specific preparation recipe for obtaining plasticity in metallic glasses,” explains Schroers.
+“The model will help to develop an alloy-specific preparation recipe for obtaining plasticity in metallic glasses," Schroers explained.
 “This is a crucial step toward predictive models for plastic deformation of metallic glasses.”

 Other co-authors who contributed to the study are Pascal Neibecker and Dr. Yanhui Liu at Yale.

 Kumar joined the Department of Mechanical Engineering at Texas Tech in 2012.
-He received a Ph.D. from the Technical University in Dresden, Germany in 2005, a master's of technology in materials science and engineering from the Indian Institute of Technology in Kharagpur, India in 2000, and a bachelor of science from Panjab University in Chandigarh, India in 1996.
+He received a Ph.D. from the Technical University in Dresden, Germany in 2005, a Master of Technology in Materials Science and Engineering from the Indian Institute of Technology in Kharagpur, India in 2000, and a Bachelor of Science from Panjab University in Chandigarh, India in 1996.